[Translate to English:] Institut für Nachhaltigkeitsmanagement

 Storytelling, Video Production

-Angelo Spörk focuses on storytelling as part of the communication of the Living Innovation project.
-He has specialised in communication of complex scientific knowledge.
-In the Institute, he is involved in the recording and production of videos.
-Angelo previously worked as a radio presenter, editor and programme designer in Austria and Germany for more than 5 years.
-He also worked in the creative department of a Vienna-based FinTech startup.
-He is currently studying business law at the Vienna University of Economics and Business.
+Angelo Spörk, as part of the communication efforts for the Living Innovation Project, focuses on storytelling.
+He specializes in conveying complex scientific content.
+Additionally, he is involved in shooting and producing videos.
+Prior to this, Angelo spent over five years working as a radio host, editor, and program designer in Austria and Germany.
+Furthermore, he worked in the creative department of a FinTech startup in Vienna.
+Currently, he is studying business law at WU.